apache/arrow-site/docs/r/articles/fs.md

 This article provides an overview of working with both S3 and GCS data using the Arrow toolkit.

-## S3 and GCS support on Linux
+## S3 and GCS support

-Before you start, make sure that your arrow install has support for S3 and/or GCS enabled.
-For most users this will be true by default, because the Windows and macOS binary packages hosted on CRAN include S3 and GCS support.
+Before you start, make sure that your arrow installation has support for S3 and/or GCS enabled.
 You can check whether support is enabled via helper functions:

 ``` r
 arrow_with_s3()